srazzaque/srazzaque.github.io/_posts/2016-07-09-clojure-ref.markdown

 tags: clojure java "functional programming" FP state
 ---

+Updated: 2017/03/08 - Using an (atom) with a single thread is basically as fast as a loop with no ref.
+This also gives us the benefit if having something deref'able outside the loop.
+(See update towards the bottom of the post).

 In some research I've been doing, I've found that using a simple single threaded loop for business logic with a recur statement is blisteringly fast compared to the overhead of using a ref and dosync.
 Furthermore, it can simplify code.